evolve2k/number-to-words-kata/README.md

 For a given integer return the number in words.

+The number 1234 becomes "one thousand two hundred and thirty four".

 Initial focus is on implementing support for any positive integer up to 9999.

-So 1234 becomes "one thousand two hundred and thirty four".

 My implementation
 -----------------